top of page

 Search

-When we talk about grief, we usually talk about death.
+When we talk about grief, we often think of death.
 We bring casseroles to the bereaved and offer our condolences for the loss of a loved one.
 But there is another kind of grief that is just as heavy, yet often invisible: the grief of losing yourself.

 For those living with chronic pain, the "death" isn't a person—it’s the version of themselves that existed before the pain began.
 At Life Restoration Group, we believe that acknowledging this loss is not "giving up."
 It is a vital step in the process of restoration.